juergengeck/one.projfs/ERROR_IO_PENDING_IMPLEMENTATION.md

 # ERROR_IO_PENDING Implementation

-This document describes the implementation of the ERROR_IO_PENDING pattern in the one.ifsprojfs module, as specified in fix.md.
+This document describes the implementation of the ERROR_IO_PENDING pattern in the one.projfs native module for Windows ProjFS.

 ## Overview